Pregnancy ailments and how holistic medicine can help

 Treatments for babies

 Yes, your baby can be treated by any of the health care providers listed above for a variety of issues, such as colic, reflux, teething, breastfeeding problems, flat head, constipation, gas, etc. Of course, you will want to ensure that your care provider is trained in treating newborns and infants.
 Getting referrals is always a good idea.

 What ailments do you or did you have when pregnant?
 Did you seek any help from a holistic practitioner?
 Would love to hear from you – post your comments below!

 Looking for a great local practitioner in Montreal?
-Here are some of our favourites.
+Give us a call!

 Wishing you a beautiful birth and babymoon,

 p.s.
 Join our growing community of parents who birth and parent with confidence!
 You can find us on Facebook, Pinterest and Instagram and please sign up for our newsletter.
 Looking forward to connecting with you!